HEALTHCARE COST & UTILIZATION PROJECT

 • Can I assign the indices to my administrative data if only a subset of the comorbidity measures is assigned?
 My administrative data do not include indicators that a diagnosis was POA, which is required for 18 of the comorbidity measures.

 The Elixhauser Comorbidity Indices Refined for ICD-10-CM depend on all 38 Elixhauser Comorbidity Software Refined for ICD-10-CM measures being coded in the data.
-Therefore, your data must include indicators that a diagnosis was POA.
+Therefore, your data must include indicators that a diagnosis was present on admission (POA).

 • How do I interpret the comorbidity measures with a negative weight?
 What about a weight of 0?